fpigeonjr/frank-pigeon-blog/content/posts/2019-10-21-dev-setup-for-win10/index.md

 > Find the `Allow Telemetry` item and double-click it to edit the policies.
 Change the setting to `Enabled`.
 Change the drop-down menu entry to `3 - Full` and click Apply.

 Now you should be able to run Microsoft Updates normally.
-After the updates run and your mandatory reboot re-enable the telemetry setting .
+After the updates run and your mandatory reboot make sure you re-enable the telemetry setting.

 > Now open the item again and change the Setting to `Not configured` and hit the Save button.